socialpoint-labs/sqlbucket/documentation/cli.rst

 .. code-block:: bash

-    python cli.py run-job -n my_etl -b dbname
+    python cli.py create-project -n my_etl

-This create a new project folder in your sqlbucket projects, with the right folder convention to work with sqlbucket.
+This creates a new project folder in your sqlbucket projects, with the right folder convention to work with sqlbucket.